keunlee/wls12214-todo-app-on-ocp/wls12214-todo-app-migration/README.md

 oc new-project demo-todo-wls12214

 # apply jumpbox secrets (these are not checked in, and you need to generate
-# this if you do not have it -- see "Steps - Detailed")
+# this if you do not have it -- see docs/JUMPBOX_SETUP.md)
 oc apply -f /path/to/jumpbox-secrets.yaml

 # create pipeline, pipeline resources, and a pipeline run to trigger a pipeline